Passengers with disabilities

 The following are services that do not have to be requested in advance.
 However, should you need them, we would appreciate if you request them as soon as possible so that we can provide you the best service.

-Wheelchair service.
-We offer three types of wheelchairs: one to go from the counter area to gates; one to take you to and from your seat in the aircraft; and one to move easily inside the aircraft (applicable only in Embraer 190 and Boeing 737/767/777 aircrafts).
+- Wheelchair service.
+We offer three types of wheelchairs: one to go from the counter area to gates; one to take you to and from your seat in the aircraft; and one to move easily inside the aircraft (applicable only on Embraer 190 and Boeing 737/767/777 aircraft).

-Travel with pets.
-Dogs, cats and fowl are permitted and they must be checked in the load compartment.
+- Travel with pets.
+Dogs, cats and birds are permitted and they must be checked in the load compartment.

-Certified, professionally trained service animals which assist customers with disabilities.
-In some cases, a certificate stating that the animal is trained to assist the customer with disabilities may be requested.
-These animals can travel on board next to the customer with disabilities.
-According to applicable Health and Aviation regulations, transportation of animals in the passenger cabin is only allowed for guide dogs and some service animals accompanying customers with disabilities.
-Animals that may pose a threat to health or safety of passengers and crew are not permitted, such as reptiles, ferrets, spiders, rodents, ponies, pigs and/or monkeys that because of their size or health restrictions cannot be admitted in the passenger cabin.
+- Certified, professionally trained service animals that assist customers with disabilities.
+In some cases, a certificate stating that the animal is trained to assist the customer with a disability may be requested.
+These animals can travel on board next to the customer with a disability.
+According to applicable Health and Aviation regulations, transportation of animals in the passenger cabin is allowed only for guide dogs and some service animals accompanying customers with disabilities.
+Animals that may pose a threat to the health or safety of passengers and crew are not permitted, such as reptiles, ferrets, spiders, rodents, ponies, pigs and/or monkeys that, because of their size or health restrictions, cannot be admitted in the passenger cabin.

 IV.
 3 Services Requiring Advanced Check-In

-You are traveling with a group of ten or more passengers with disabilities.
-This is not mandatory; however, it will help us provide you a better service.
+- You are traveling with a group of ten or more passengers with disabilities.
+This is not mandatory; however, it will help us provide you with better service.

-You require onboard medical oxygen.
+- You require onboard medical oxygen.
 In this case, your medical certificate must state that you require oxygen and it must specify the required flow rate.
-We can only provide you this service with Aeromexico’s equipment at an additional charge.
+We can provide you with Aeromexico’s equipment for an additional charge.

-You suffer from a health problem that may pose a reasonable risk to the completion of your flight in peace, without the need for special medical assistance.
+- You suffer from a health problem that may pose a reasonable risk to the completion of your flight, without the need for special medical assistance.

-Comma.
-In addition to the medical certificate, a passenger in a comma can only travel when accompanied by a relative or an assistant.
+- Coma.
+In addition to the medical certificate, a passenger in a coma can travel only when accompanied by a relative or an assistant.

-Contagious infectious disease.
+- Contagious or infectious disease.
 Travel will be prohibited if the disease is easily transmitted in closed environments such as the passenger cabin.
-Also, if the disease involves severe health consequences for the rest of the passengers, the medical certificate must specify any conditions or precautions to avoid transmission and it must clearly state if the infection or disease can be transmitted to other individuals onboard.
+If the disease involves severe health consequences for the rest of the passengers, the medical certificate must specify any conditions or precautions to avoid transmission and it must clearly state if the infection or disease can be transmitted to other individuals onboard.

 Wheelchairs and other motor aid equipment running on no-leak batteries can be stored vertically in the aircraft’s baggage compartment without removing the battery, as long as:

 IMPORTANT: National and international standards authorize air transportation of no-leak battery-operated wheelchairs as checked-in baggage.
-Aeromexico can only carry no-leak batteries; therefore, it is convenient to remove leak and lithium ion batteries, which are classified by International Regulations as hazardous goods for air transportation.
+Aeromexico can only carry no-leak batteries; therefore, it is necessary to remove lead acid and lithium ion batteries, which are classified by International Regulations as hazardous goods for air transportation.
 Remember to attach to your wheelchair the assembly/disassembly instructions and the type of battery it uses.

-In addition to the baggage allowed, passengers with disabilities can check in their assistance and mobility devices, such as wheelchairs, walkers, canes, crutches, etc., free of charge.
+In addition to the baggage allowed, passengers with disabilities can check in their assistance and mobility devices, such as wheelchairs, walkers, canes, and crutches free of charge.

 Likewise, in addition to their carry-on baggage, passengers with disabilities can carry an assistance device that they may require during their flight, as long as it can be stored in areas authorized by aviation authorities.
 This benefit applies exclusively to passengers with disabilities.

-Please read the information we have prepared for you at the “other special services” link.
+Please read the information we have prepared for you at the “other special services”.